 Isom Dart, also known as Ned Huddleston, was a prospector, cowboy, and outlaw in the American West.

 Born into slavery in Arkansas in 1849, Ned helped Confederate soldiers steal food and goods during the Civil War.
-After he was freed by the Emancipation Proclamation, he drifted into Texas and Mexico, working as a rodeo clown.
+After being freed by the Emancipation Proclamation, he drifted into Texas and Mexico, working as a rodeo clown.
 However, he soon turned to cattle rustling in Mexico, moving the herds across the boundary and selling them in Texas.
-Though he tried to go straight many times in his life, he never quite succeeded, always returning to rustling.
+He tried to go straight many times but never entirely succeeded, always returning to rustling.

-Over the years he also worked as a prospector, broke broncos, and rode with the Gault Gang.
-In 1875 he moved to northwest Colorado where he was involved in gambling and a number of fights.
+Over the years, he also worked as a prospector, broke broncos, and rode with the Gault Gang.
+In 1875, he moved to northwest Colorado, where he was involved in gambling and several fights.
 However, he tried to go straight again when he bought a ranch near Brown’s Hole and changed his name to Isom Dart.
 In 1899, during the Brown’s Park range war between the Two-Bar Ranch Cattle Company and area ranchers, he took up with Ann Bassett, a ranch owner and cattle rustler herself.
-Soon the Two-Bar Ranch brought in Range Detective Tom Horn to suppress the cattle rustling and threaten the smaller ranches.
-In July, Dart received a note specifying that he and certain ranchers must leave the area.
-However, Dart chose to ignore the demand and on the morning of October 3rd, Tom Horn shot him dead.
+Soon, the Two-Bar Ranch brought in Range Detective Tom Horn to suppress the cattle rustling and threaten the smaller ranches.
+In July, Dart received a note that he and certain other ranchers must leave the area.
+However, Dart chose to ignore the demand, and on the morning of October 3, Tom Horn shot him dead.

 Also See: